-About a month ago, Stranger staff philosopher Charles Mudede wrote a blog post about how the best pandemic-era album was made in Japan in 1986.
-He was referring to what he considers "to be the nineteenth-greatest album of the 1980s," the Japanese ambient album, Green, by Hiroshi Yoshimura.
-That 19th-best '80s album was recently reissued by Seattle's Light In the Attic Records to glowing reviews.
+About a month ago, Stranger staff philosopher Charles Mudede wrote a blog post arguing that a Japanese musician in 1986 made the best pandemic-era album for 2020.
+It's a silly suggestion that I think I can agree with.
+Charles was talking about the Japanese ambient album Green by Hiroshi Yoshimura, an album he humorously and seriously suggested was "the nineteenth-greatest album of the 1980s."
+Seattle's Light In the Attic Records just reissued that 19th-best '80s album to glowing reviews.
 Pitchfork called it "lush and layered, with a sense of purpose."

 Ambient music in the West is not the same as the Japanese approach to meditative minimalism.
 For the West, technology has always been a "bid for freedom" from nature.
 This is the essence of a spaceship.
 The rocket, the blasting fire, the rise, the velocity of escape, the exit from gravity, the freedom from the grounded heaviness and incessant liveliness of the biosphere.